-In 2008, the Mental Health Parity and Addiction Equity Act (MHPAEA) was released which required health insurers and groups of health plans to provide the same level of benefits for mental and/or substance use disorder treatment (MH/SUD) and services that are offered through medical/surgical (M/S) care.
+In 2008, the Mental Health Parity and Addiction Equity Act (MHPAEA) was released.
+It required health insurers and groups of health plans to provide the same level of benefits for mental and/or substance use disorder treatment (MH/SUD) and services that are offered through medical/surgical (M/S) care.
 Further, through the Affordable Care Act (ACA), requirements were expanded to include the Health Insurance Marketplace.
 In 2016, the Centers for Medicare and Medicaid Services (CMS) announced a required analysis and final report from States that offer Medicaid to select benefit plans to demonstrate compliance in MHPAEA.

-As required the Division of Health Care Financing and Policy (DHCFP) is currently reviewing benefit packages offered to Nevada Medicaid recipients to ensure a completed compliance review will be conducted by October 2, 2017.
+As required, the Division of Health Care Financing and Policy (DHCFP) is currently reviewing benefit packages offered to Nevada Medicaid recipients to ensure a completed compliance review will be conducted by October 2, 2017.
 The DHCFP will take all measures necessary to ensure Parity across both M/S and MH/SUD services.

-The DHCFP is currently in the process of a full service benefit review to ensure Parity compliance is reached, or already being demonstrated, no later than October 2, 2017.
-The intent of this webpage is to notify the public of the efforts being made to achieve Parity by the October 2, 201 7 deadline.
+The DHCFP is currently in the process of a full service benefit review to ensure Parity compliance is reached or already being demonstrated, no later than October 2, 2017.
+The intent of this webpage is to notify the public of the efforts being made to achieve parity by the October 2, 2017 deadline.

-Additional guidance can be located at the Substance Abuse and Mental Health Services Administration (SAMHSA) webpage
+Additional guidance can be located at the Substance Abuse and Mental Health Services Administration (SAMHSA) webpage.